 The WaterShed Partners began their media campaign in 2003, focused on educating the public about protecting water quality.
 This included billboards and announcements at Twins baseball games.

 CGEE wins a Wildscreen Panda Award for Waters to the Sea: Chattahoochee (2004).
 This award recognizes exceptional storytelling about the natural world.
-CGEE’s Director/Executive Producer, Tracy Fredin, and Assistant Director/Producer traveled to London to accept the award at the ceremony for what is considered the “Green Oscars.”
+CGEE’s Director/Executive Producer, Tracy Fredin, and Assistant Director/Producer, John Shepard, traveled to London to accept the award at the ceremony for what is considered the “Green Oscars.”

 The Grand Excursion (2004) commemorated the 150th anniversary of the original excursion up the Mississippi River from the Delta.
 CGEE created and distributed 800 educational trunks for schools along the river.
 These trunks contained place-based materials such as maps and photos to help students learn about the river.